Richmond Park: Six original gates

 When the park was enclosed in 1637 there were six gates in the boundary wall: Coombe Gate, Ham Gate, Richmond Gate, Robin Hood Gate, Roehampton Gate and Sheen Gate.
 Of these, Richmond Gate has the heaviest traffic.
 The present gates were designed by Sir John Soane and were widened in 1896.
 Sheen Gate was where the brewer John Lewis asserted pedestrian right of entry in 1755 after Princess Amelia had denied it.
 The present double gates date from 1926.
-Coombe Gate (later known as Ladderstile Gate) provided access to the park for the parishioners of Coombe, with both a gate and a step ladder.
+Coombe Gate (later known as Ladderstile Gate) provided access to the park for the parishioners of Coombe, with both a gate and a stepladder.
 The gate was locked in the early 1700s and bricked up in about 1735.
 The stepladder was reinstated after John Lewis's case in 1758 and remained in place until about 1884.
 The present gate dates from 1901.
 The present wrought iron gates of Roehampton Gate were installed in 1899.
 Ham Gate was widened in 1921, when the present wrought iron gates were installed.
+One of the wrought iron gates was replaced in 2024 after a car crashed into it.
 The chinoiserie lantern lights over the gate were installed in 1825.

 Robin Hood Gate takes its name from the nearby Robin Hood Inn (demolished in 2001) and is close to what is called the Robin Hood roundabout on the A3.
 Widened in 1907, it has been closed to motorised vehicles since a 2003 traffic reduction trial.
-Alterations commenced in March 2013 to make the gates more suitable for pedestrian use and return some of the hard surface to parkland.
+Alterations commenced in 2013 to make the gates more suitable for pedestrian use and return some of the hard surface to parkland.

 Other gates

 Chohole Gate served the farm that stood within the park on the site of the present Kings Farm Plantation.
 It is first mentioned in 1680.
 The gate now provides access to Richmond Park Golf Course.

 Kingston Gate dates from about 1750.
 The existing gates date from 1898.

-Public access via Bog Gate or Queen's Gate (built in 1736), 24 hours a day, was granted in 1894 and the present "cradle" gate installed.
-The gate connects the park with East Sheen Common.
+Bog Gate, or Queen's Gate, which connects the park with East Sheen Common, was built in 1736.
+Public access to the park via this gate, 24 hours a day, was granted in 1894 and the present "cradle" gate was installed.

 Petersham Gate served the Russell School, replacing the more ornate gates to Petersham Lodge.
 A disused carriage gate further up the hill was probably a tradesman's entrance to the school or to the Lodge stables.

 Bishop's Gate in Chisholm Road, previously known as the Cattle Gate, was for use by livestock allowed to pasture in the nineteenth century.
 It was opened for public use in 1896.

 Kitchen Garden Gate, hidden behind Teck Plantation, is probably a nineteenth-century gate.
 It has never been open to the public.

-Cambrian Gate or Cambrian Road Gate was constructed during World War I for access to the newly built South Africa Military Hospital.
+Cambrian Gate or Cambrian Road Gate was constructed during World War I for access to the newly built South African Military Hospital.
 When the hospital was demolished in 1925, the entrance was made permanent, with public access, as a pedestrian gate.